lammps/lammps/doc/src/Commands_removed.rst

 The REAX package has been removed since it was superseded by the :ref:`USER-REAXC package <PKG-USER-REAXC>`.
-The USER-REAXC package has been tested to yield equivalent results to the REAX package, offers better performance, supports OpenMP multi-threading via USER-OMP, and GPU and threading parallelization through KOKKOS.
+The USER-REAXC package has been tested to yield equivalent results to the REAX package, offers better performance, supports OpenMP multi-threading via OPENMP, and GPU and threading parallelization through KOKKOS.
 The new pair styles are not syntax compatible with the removed reax pair style, so input files will have to be adapted.